 Locating Login and Password:

-The login and password to the Wi-Fi in your rental should be displayed in your Guest Hospitality App on the main page of your stay.
-Information can also often be found in centralized locations at the property such as on the refrigerator or also on your check-in sheet emailed to you prior to checking in.
+The login and password to the Wi-Fi in your rental should be displayed at the property such as on the refrigerator and also on your check-in sheet emailed to you prior to your arrival.
 In some instances, the internet service in the property has been updated, however management still has the old login information on file.
 If the login information provided is not working, please refer to the bottom of the modem and router.
 There, you will typically find the most updated login information.
 If we did not provide you with the most updated login, we do apologize and ask that you to report this new login information to us with a maintenance request form.

 Logged on, but page not loading: